-During the quarter ended June 30, 2004 the Company issued two unsecured convertible promissory notes in the principal amount of \$500,000, that bear interest at 8% per annum and are due twelve months from the date of issue.
-The unpaid amount of principal and interest may be converted at any time at the holder's option into shares of the Company's common stock at a price of \$0.60 per share.
-In addition, the holders of the notes were granted common stock purchase warrants entitling the holder to purchase an additional 416,667 shares of the Company's common stock at a price of \$0.60 per share.
-In addition, the holders of \$0.66 per share for a period of 2 years and the Company granted a further 125,000 common stock purchase warrants with an estimated fair value of \$15,000 as a finder's fee entitling the holder to purchase an additional 83,333 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years.
+During the quarter ended June 30, 2004 the company issued two unsecured convertible promissory notes in the principal amount of \$500,000, that bear interest at 8% per annum and are due twelve months from the date of issue.
+The unpaid amount of principal and interest may be converted at any time at the holder's option into shares of the company's common stock at a price of \$0.60 per share.
+In addition, the holders of the notes were granted common stock purchase warrants entitling the holder to purchase an additional 416,667 shares of the company's common stock at a price of \$0.66 per share for a period of 2 years and the company granted a further 125,000 common stock purchase warrants with an estimated fair value of \$15,000 as a finder's fee entitling the holder to purchase an additional 83,333 shares of the company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of the company's common stock at a price of \$0.66 per share for a period of 2 years.

-The Company also incurred \$74,100 of costs in connection with this financing resulting in a total of \$89,100 being recorded as deferred finance fees.
+The company also incurred \$74,100 of costs in connection with this financing resulting in a total of \$89,100 being recorded as deferred finance fees.
 These costs will be expensed over the term of the convertible promissory notes or the remaining unamortized amount will be charged to stockholders' equity if the notes are converted.
-As of March 31, 2005 \$70,600 (December 31, 2004 - \$48,300) of the deferred finance fees have been expensed.
-As at March 31, 2005 \$25,000 (December 31 2004 - \$21,667) of accrued and unpaid interest is included in accounts payable.
+As of June 30, 2005 \$89,100 (December 31, 2004 - \$48,300) of the deferred finance fees have been expensed.
+As at June 30, 2005 \$12,645 (December 31 2004 - \$21,667) of accrued and unpaid interest is included in accounts payable.

-The fair value of the convertible promissory notes at issuance was estimated to be \$450,000 based on an estimated fair value interest rate on debt with comparable risk profiles of 20%.
+The fair value of the convertible promissory notes at issuance was estimated to be \$450,000 based on an estimated fair value interest rate on debt with comparable risk profiles of 20% per annum.
 As a result, the fair value of the equity component of this instrument (comprised of the common stock purchase warrants and the debt conversion feature) was estimated to be the remaining \$50,000.
 The equity component was attributed entirely to the common stock purchase warrants and recorded as a separate component of stockholders' equity as the conversion feature did not have a beneficial intrinsic value and its fair value was otherwise determined not to be material.
-The Company will record a further interest expense over the term of the notes of \$50,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
+The company will record a further interest expense over the term of the notes of \$50,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
 To January 31, 2005 a further interest expense of \$4,150 was accrued resulting in a carrying value of the notes of \$481,250 (December 31, 2004 - \$477,100).